schitresh/software_development/languages/ruby/3_data_types.md

     - 1 + true will raise an error
 - Object with lesser byte size is upgraded to match the larger byte size
   - In 1 + 2.5, 1 will be upgraded to Float as 1.0
-  - This is because converting 2.5 to Integer wil result in loss of data
+  - This is because converting 2.5 to Integer will result in loss of data

 ### Explicit Casting
-- Using python's built-in functions to perform explicit conversions
+- Using built-in functions to perform explicit conversions
   - Such as string to integer

 ```rb
 100.to_s # 100
 10.5.to_s # '10.5'